fidotheprince/WriterFlow/README.md

 Currently, the application is being build in Visual Studios for Mac.

-As it stands, there are more files to be added, when it comes to deploying the actual application.
+As it stands, there are more files to be added when it comes to deploying the actual application.

-However, in regards to understanding the functionality of the app.
-These files are the most important.
+However, in regards to understanding the functionality of the app,these files are the most important.

 Best,